 Yes, both custom styles may enjoy similar accolades but the differences are equally stark too.

 Choice of Base Model for the Custom Job

 A cafe racer is a lightweight modified classic standard motorcycle with a distinctive horizontal line running continuously from the front to back.
 It has an uncompromising look that lends rigidity and swiftness to the design.

-A bobber, on the other hand, is a modified classic heavyweight such as a cruiser with the extraneous parts trimmed and tucked for simplicity, lighter weight, better handling and style.
+A bobber, on the other hand, is a modified classic heavyweight such as a cruiser with extraneous parts trimmed and tucked for simplicity, lighter weight, better handling, and style.
 An authentic bobber has a slammed appearance resulting from the emphatic diagonal running through the steering joint, down the neck, through the sprung solo seat onto the rear hub plate.

 Desired Riding Stance

 Cafe racers were essentially sport bikes modified for drag races, hence the drooping bars and rear-set footpegs for crouching chin-to-tank riding position, which reduces drag through air and improves acceleration and top speed.

 Present-day bobbers, like the 2023 Indian Scout Bobber, are made more for style than to race, so they are nimbler and often faster than the stock option and will not shy away from a drag race.
 The riding position is more or less vertical with mid or forward-set footpegs and controls.
 Lane splitter compact drag bars or ape hanger steering column accessories allow you to customize the bobber for a more dominant riding stance with a straight back, feet forward, and both knuckles in the air.